 Nelson Mandela Square is a public square and shopping centre in Sandton, Johannesburg, South Africa.
 The square was formerly known as Sandton Square and was named for the former President of South Africa and anti-apartheid activist Nelson Mandela in March 2004.

-Sandton is an affluent municipality in the Gauteng Province, South Africa and forms part of the City of Johannesburg Metropolitan Municipality.
-The name comes from the combination of two of its suburbs, Sandown and Bryanston.
+Sandton is a financial centre of Johannesburg, South Africa and forms part of the City of Johannesburg Metropolitan Municipality.
+The name of the city came from the combination of two of its suburbs, Sandown and Bryanston.

 Johannesburg North is a suburb of Johannesburg, South Africa.
 It is located in Region C of the City of Johannesburg Metropolitan Municipality.